kaslr/empty_read-poison_null_byte/README.md

 The next check ensures there has been no linked list corruption by verifying that the `fd` pointer of the chunk before A in the bin is indeed pointing to A, and similarly, the `bk` pointer of the chunk after A is pointing to A. If all these checks pass, the chunks before and after A are repositioned to point to each other, effectively unlinking A from the bin.

 After we unlink chunk A, we can then merge these chunks together to create a larger free chunk.
-This process is handled by the `_int_create_free_chunk` function.
+This process is handled by the `_int_free_create_chunk` function.
 The code isnʼt hard to follow, but Iʼll explain the relevant parts.

 ```c
 static INTERNAL_SIZE_T